JavaScript: Weakly typed

 Values are cast to numbers by casting to strings and then casting the strings to numbers.
 These processes can be modified by defining toString and valueOf functions on the prototype for string and number casting respectively.

 JavaScript has received criticism for the way it implements these conversions as the complexity of the rules can be mistaken for inconsistency.
 For example, when adding a number to a string, the number will be cast to a string before performing concatenation, but when subtracting a number from a string, the string is cast to a number before performing subtraction.

 Often also mentioned is {} + [] resulting in 0 (number).
 This is misleading: the {} is interpreted as an empty code block instead of an empty object, and the empty array is cast to a number by the remaining unary + operator.
-If you wrap the expression in parentheses ({} + []) the curly brackets are interpreted as an empty object and the result of the expression is "[object Object]" as expected.
+If the expression is wrapped in parentheses - ({} + []) – the curly brackets are interpreted as an empty object and the result of the expression is "[object Object]" as expected.